scontain/scone_mesh_tutorial/README.md

 The output will be the program you wrote in [Step 1](#step-1-write-the-services-of-your-application) of this tutorial, i.e. the content of the repository file `print_env.py`.

 This means the program is not confidential, but this is not a problem, since it does not violate the desired confidentiality protection level.

+> **NOTE:** Using SCONE it is also possible to protect the confidentiality of
+> the code so that nobody can view the program, but we do not include this
+> feature in this example.

+> **NOTE:** Using SCONE it is also possible to protect the confidentiality of
+> the code so that nobody can view the program, but we do not include this
+> feature in this example.

 #### Ensure Integrity Protection